svc333/overview/zero_downtime.md

 {:note: .note}
 {:term: .term}

-# How does IBM Cloud ensure zero downtime?
+# How does IBM Cloud ensure near zero downtime?
 {: #zero-downtime}

 Your global strategy is important, and {{site.data.keyword.cloud}} uses global load balancing to ensure a redundant, highly available platform is available for you to host your workloads and applications.